NVIDIA/nv-ingest/README.md

 NVIDIA-Ingest is a scalable, performance-oriented document content and metadata extraction microservice.
 Including support for parsing PDFs, Word and PowerPoint documents, it uses specialized NVIDIA NIM microservices to find, contextualize, and extract text, tables, charts and images for use in downstream generative applications.

 NVIDIA Ingest enables parallelization of the process of splitting documents into pages where contents are classified (as tables, charts, images, text), extracted into discrete content, and further contextualized via optical character recognition (OCR) into a well defined JSON schema.
-From there, NVIDIA Ingest can optionally manage computation of embeddings for the extracted content, and the process storing into a vector database [Milvus](https://milvus.io/).
+From there, NVIDIA Ingest can optionally manage computation of embeddings for the extracted content, and also optionally manage storing into a vector database [Milvus](https://milvus.io/).

 ### Table of Contents
 1. [Introduction](#what-it-is)